scoconno/scoconno.github.io/self/identity/notes.md

 ### Property 1: mental states are such that I can be certain of them

-We have direct and private access of our mental states; I can easily and reliably know when I am in a pain state---it feels really sore!
-I can also reliably know when I am having an experience as of a red bicycle--there is an image of a red bicycle before me (even though I might be dreaming, hallucinating, etc.) It seems that our mental states are such that we can be certain that we are in them.
+We have direct and private access of our mental states; I can easily and reliably know when I feel pain---it feels really sore!
+I can also reliably know when I'm seeing a red bicycle--there is an image of a red bicycle before me (even though I might be dreaming, hallucinating, etc.) It seems that our mental states are such that we can be certain that we are in them.
 But this is not a property of brain states.
 I have no idea what is happening in my brain right now.
 Do you?
 What neurons are firing as you read this page?
 What is their characteristic pattern?
 This is something that neuroscientists can now discover with the help of sophisticated machines, but people knew the contents of their mind well before they knew anything about brains or neurons.
 So, the argument against the mind-brain identity theory is this:

 1. I can be certain of my mental states (e.g., pain).
 2. I cannot be certain of my brain states.
 3. Therefore, mental states have properties (of being such that I can be certain of them) that brain states lack.
 4. Therefore, mental states are not identical to brain states.

-The argument appears straightforward, but raises a very difficult question about Leibniz's Law: does it apply to *intensional* properties like 'belief', 'knowledge', etc. Consider Lois Lane before she learns that Superman and Clark Kent are identical.
+The argument appears straightforward but raises a very difficult question about Leibniz's Law: does it apply to *intensional* properties like 'belief', 'knowledge', etc. Consider Lois Lane before she learns that Superman and Clark Kent are identical.
 Lois Lane believes that Superman saves the city.
 So, Superman has the property of being believed by Lois Lane to have saved the city.
 Does Clark Kent have that property?
 If he is identical to Superman, then he should also have that property.
 But Lois Lane doesn't think that Clark Kent saved the city!

-So, Leibniz Law has a problem.
+So, Leibniz's Law has a problem.
 If it includes properties of being believed to be a certain way, then it is obviously false.
 But the Law shouldn't include those properties; the beliefs that we have about something shouldn't affect what that thing is or is not identical to.
 So, perhaps Leibniz's Law should be formulated as stating that if A and B are identical, then A and B have the same intrinsic properties, where intrinsic properties do not involve beliefs about it.

 When Leibniz's Law is reformulated in this way, our first argument against the mind-brain identity theory falls flat: the fact that I know or believe different things about mental states and brain states is irrelevant to questions about their identity.